Skip to main content

 Circles and sub-circles

-• Larger circles can delegate a specific task to a set of team members forming a sub-circle.
+• Circles can delegate a specific task to a set of team members forming a sub-circle.
 Sub-circles are accountable for the work they do.
 This way, both groups can work independently towards a collective goal.

-• Circles must prioritise activity as requested by the broader circle.
-Circle members
+• Circles must prioritise activity as requested by the broader circle that created them.

 Understanding Mandates: